FIVE judicial officers appointed

 Judicial committee highlights

-The Rules Committee is established under section 123 of the Family Law Act 1975, which provides that a majority of judges may make rules of court in relation to practices and procedures to be followed in the Family Court.
+The Rules Committee is established in contemplation of section 123 of the Family Law Act 1975 (Cth), which provides that a majority of judges may make rules of court in relation to practices and procedures to be followed in the Family Court.

-The Rules Committee meets quarterly to consider proposed changes to the Family Law Rules 2004 (Cth) with a view to improving the efficiency, accessibility and cost effectiveness of the Family Court for its clients.
+The Rules Committee meets on a regular basis to consider proposed changes to the Family Law Rules 2004 (Cth) with a view to improving the efficiency, accessibility and cost effectiveness of the Family Court for its clients.
 The Committee also undertakes detailed consideration of discrete issues as required.
-During 2012–13 the Committee met in person on 10 October 2012 and otherwise by telephone as required.
+During 2013–14 the Committee met in person on 23 May 2014 and otherwise by telephone as required.

-Justice Ryan continued to chair the Rules Committee during 2012–13.
-Committee members during the year were Justice Murphy, Justice Loughnan, Magistrate Moroni, Senior Registrar FitzGibbon, Registrar Kearney and Neil Wareham (legal counsel to the Family Court).
+Justice Ryan continued to chair the Rules Committee during 2013–14.
+Committee members during the year were Justice Murphy, Justice Loughnan, Justice Berman, Justice Hogan, Magistrate Moroni, Senior Registrar FitzGibbon, Registrar Kearney and Neil Wareham (legal counsel to the Family Court).

 The Committee consulted with the Family Law Section of the Law Council of Australia and with other constituent bodies about the proposed rule amendments.

-During the 2012–13 the Committee proposed that a steering committee be established comprising judicial officers from the Family Court and Federal Circuit Court to oversee the progress of harmonisation of the two courts’ rules.
-It is anticipated that this exercise will be informed by extensive consideration of the Federal Court’s rules.
-The Rules Committee is also engaging in further consultation regarding the issue of whether rules are required in respect of altruistic and commercial surrogacy.
+During 2013–14 the Committee continued to express its support for a steering committee to be established comprising judicial officers from the Family Court and Federal Circuit Court to oversee the progress of harmonisation of the two courts' rules.

 Law Reform Committee